maximtereshchenko/spring-reactive-grpc-showcase/README.md

 "Orders (write side)" is responsible for creating new items for purchase, activating/deactivating items, adding/removing items to/from user's cart, ordering items in cart.

-"Orders (read side)" is responsible for viewing information about user's cart, closed orders, top ordered items.
+"Orders (read side)" is responsible for viewing information about available items, user's cart, previously ordered items, top ordered items.

 To build these services Spring Reactor will be used alongside with gRPC for communication between them.
 Apache Kafka and MongoDB were chosen mostly of their reactive driver support.